thanos-io/thanos/docs/components/bucket.md

                              multiple columns, e.g. '--sort-by FROM --sort-by
                              UNTIL'.
 I.e., if the 'FROM' value is equal the rows are then further sorted by the 'UNTIL' value.
+      --timeout=5m           Timeout to download metadata from remote storage

 ```